 - Northern White Rhino - Critically Endangered since 1996

-The Riverine Rabbit is one of the world's rarest and most endangered mammals and is South Africa's most endangered wildlife species.
+The Riverine Rabbit (Bunolagus monticularis) is one of the world's rarest and most endangered mammals and is South Africa's most endangered wildlife species.
 Critically Endangered since 2003, this rare rabbit is an important species for measuring ecosystem health.

 Number of Riverine Rabbits left in the wild: